-VIKING WRESTLING CONTRACT 2024/25
+Program Policies VIKING WRESTLING CONTRACT 2024/25

 PURPOSE:

 This athletic contract is designed to explain and to inform athletes, parents, and Coaches of certain expectations relative to participation in interscholastic athletics at Sunnyslope High School.
-Please always refer to the Parent/Student Handbook for all other rules, regulations and policies.
+Please always refer to the Parent/Student Handbook for all other rules, regulations, and policies.

-All SHS student-athletes are expected to adhere to all rules and responsibilities as outlined by the school and coach.
+CONDUCT All SHS student-athletes are expected to adhere to all rules and responsibilities as outlined by the school and coach.
 Athletes are expected to understand that incidents of misconduct in or out of school may have a definite effect on participation on the athletic team.
 Areas of concern, such as, but not all inclusive are:

 · Tobacco/Vape use of any form